nonplayer/hammercrawl/hc_core_player.md

 title: Hammercrawl!
 Game Rules (Player Section)
 author: N. Phillip Cole
 last updated: 2018-03-15

+# A Player's Guide to HAMMERCRAWL!

-This document serves as a Player's guide to staying alive during the HAMMERCRAWL! process.
+This document serves as a Player's guide to staying alive during the **HAMMERCRAWL!** process.
+There is more behind-the-scenes data in the [DM's Guide](./hc_core_dm.md), while this document focuses specifically on your role at the table.

+For the most part, the general play of the game is handled according to the rules of the game system you are playing.
+This document details specific overrides put in place to better facilitate randomized old-school play.

-# CHARACTER MANAGEMENT!
+# Characters

 For a true HAMMERCRAWL! experience, the DM will pre-gen 50 or so characters in advance, and set out a stack on the table, face-down.